aspose-total/Aspose.Total-Products/total/en/net/conversion/odt-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert ODT to XLSB or Online App" h2="Export ODT to XLSB via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include ODT to XLSB conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export ODT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSB.
+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily incorporate ODT to XLSB conversion feature into their .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides a wide range of features and capabilities that can be used to create, manipulate, and convert documents in various formats.

+The process of converting ODT to XLSB is simple and straightforward.
+It can be done in two steps.
+Firstly, you can use Aspose.Words for .NET to export ODT to HTML.
+This component provides a wide range of features and capabilities that can be used to create, manipulate, and convert documents in various formats.
+It also supports a wide range of document formats, including ODT, HTML, DOC, DOCX, and many more.

+Once the ODT document has been converted to HTML, you can use Aspose.Cells for .NET to convert HTML to XLSB.
+This powerful Spreadsheet Programming API provides a wide range of features and capabilities that can be used to create, manipulate, and convert spreadsheets in various formats.
+It also supports a wide range of spreadsheet formats, including XLSB, XLSX, CSV, and many more.

+By using Aspose.Total for .NET, you can easily incorporate ODT to XLSB conversion feature into your .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides a wide range of features and capabilities that can be used to create, manipulate, and convert documents and spreadsheets in various formats.
+It also supports a wide range of document and spreadsheet formats, making it an ideal choice for developers who need to incorporate ODT to XLSB conversion feature into their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}